muhammadbilal181197/Zaryab-Programmer/README.md

 ### Hi there 👋
 ## I am Muhammad Zaryab Rafique
-*Change your work way, Every problem has a solution. -- Zaryab*
+*Change your work way, Every problem has a solution -- Zaryab*